-Most people get health insurance through their employer or through government programs such as Medicare or Medicaid.
-However, the Patient Protection and Affordable Care Act (often referred to as health care reform) changed many of the rules for health care insurance coverage in the United States.
-Find out more about the Affordable Care Act and Cancer.
+HealthCare.gov is the official resource for health insurance provided through the 2010 Patient Protection and Affordable Care Act (ACA).
+This legislation also changed many rules for health care insurance coverage in the United States.
+Learn more about the Affordable Care Act and Cancer.

 Private health insurance